abhishek-mandavi/DALL-E/README.md

 Key features:

--Input text descriptions.
+ - Input text descriptions.
--Generate AI-based images using DALL-E API.
+ - Generate AI-based images using DALL-E API.
--View generated images in a gallery.
+ - View generated images in a gallery.
 -Store generated images and their metadata in a database.

 #Installation